8 Steps: What to Expect During the Adoption Home Study Process

 To be accepted into a home study provider’s caseload, a family needs to complete the agency’s initial application.
 This gives a provider basic information such as name, contact information, occupation, current children in the household (if applicable), your spouse’s information (if applicable), etc.

-Step Three: Meet Your Home Study Social Worker
+Step Three: Meet Your Home Study Provider

 Once you have been accepted to a provider’s caseload, they will guide you through the next steps of the home study process including required documents, reference requests, background checks, etc. This is also when you and your provider can begin discussing and scheduling the home visit.